makkus/freckles/freckles/doc/frecklets/evolution.md

 **Note**:

 Internally, *freckles* uses the [Cerberus](https://docs.python-cerberus.org) and [Click](https://click.pocoo.org/) Python libraries to validate the arguments, as well as create the command-line interface for ``frecklecute``.
-The configuration under the ``args`` key is forwared more or less unchanged to those libraries (details [here](https://TODO)), so please peruse their respective documentation for details if necessary.
+The configuration under the ``args`` key is forwarded more or less unchanged to those libraries (details [here](https://TODO)), so please peruse their respective documentation for details if necessary.

 ---